 The ventilator uses a rechargeable Li-ION battery, which offers a wide operating temperature range, and long operating time.
 Avoid exposing the battery to direct sunlight or heat sources.
-Never store the battery at temperatures above 76 °C for more than 2 hours to prevent premature charge depletion and the reduction of battery life.

 Following the guidelines that we describe in this chapter prevents premature charge depletion and reduction of the battery's life.